msjimc/GeneMatrix/Guide/ReadMe.md

 The ```Save sequences``` section also contains three options: ***Just DNA sequences***, ***Just protein sequences*** and ***Both types of sequence*** (red box in Figure 9).
 These options determine whether DNA, protein or both types of sequence data are exported when the ***Save*** button is pressed.
 Files containing DNA sequences are named \<feature type>-\<feature name>_DNA.fasta, while protein sequence files are called \<feature type>-\<feature name>_Protein.fasta.
 The \<feature name> is replaced by the sequence's feature name unless it was added as a child to another feature.
 For instance in Figure 8a, all DNA sequences represented by the ***ATP6*** name will be stored in a file called ***CDS-ATP6_DNA.fasta***.
 However, all the sequences linked to ***NADH dehydrogenase subunit 1*** will be saved in the ND1 file, which is called ***CDS-ND1_DNA.fasta***.

 ***Note:*** Not all names can be used in file names as they may contain characters that are not allowed such as '\\', '?' or ":".
-Consequently, characters that are not letters, numbers, '-', '_', '.' or white space are replaced by a '\_' character.
+Consequently, characters that are not letters, numbers, '-', '_', '.' or ' ' are replaced by a '\_' character.

 #### Sequence names

 The name of the file denotes which feature it contains, while each individual sequence in the file is named after the GenBank's accession ID and the species name: \<Accession ID>-\<Species name>

-To make the names compatible with various multiple alignment programs, any space characters are replaced by a '_', otherwise the names may be truncated in an alignment file generated by programs such as Muscle.
+To make the names compatible with various multiple alignment programs, any space characters are replaced by a '_', otherwise the names may be truncated after the first space charater in an alignment file generated by programs such as Muscle.
+For eaxmple: ***OQ581203.1-Chelonoidis vicina*** may be reduced to ***OQ581203.1-Chelonoidis***.

 #### Absent data

 Sequences that are shorter than the longest sequence are padded with space characters to make all sequence lines in a file the same length.
-If a GenBank entry doesn't contain any sequence data for a particular feature, its sequence in the exported file will be a series of 'n' (DNA) or 'x' (protein) characters that is the same length as the longest sequence in that set.
+If an entry doesn't contain any sequence data for a particular feature and the ___Ignore empty sequences___ is unchecked (red box in Figure 9), the sequence in the exported file will be a series of 'n' (DNA) or 'x' (protein) characters that is the same length as the longest sequence in that set.
+Whereas, if sequence is blank and the ___Ignore empty sequences___ is checked, the sequences will not be added to the file.
 However, if no entries have data (i.e. no tRNA or rRNA feature will have a protein sequence) no file will be produced.

 ## Creating multiple sequence alignments